From Big Bang to suck-squeeze-bang-blow and beyond

 An illustrative melange

 WHILE RESEARCHING MATERIAL for this timeline I’ve come across shedloads of pics which lack an exact date or background information.
 Rather than leaving them to moulder away unlooked at, here they are.
-The illustrations are in an approximation of chronological exactitude; I’ve grouped the Indian, Harley and ‘other US’ pics together, ditto the pacer and Great War images, but in general this is just a box of old pics to browse through for your pleasure.
+The illustrations are in an approximation of chronological exactitude; I’ve grouped the American pics together, ditto the pacer and Great War images, but in general this is just a box of old pics to browse through for your pleasure.
 Motor cycles and motor cyclists from out past, they live on in our memories.
 A great many of these pics appear courtesy of my chum Francois, who has an astonishing archive of motor cycle photos and postcards including many from France, Germany and the USA.
 Many more of his illustrations may be found in the Leicester Phoenix MCC’s excellent site lpmcc.net which is required reading for any touring/rallying enthusiast.
 Francois’ contributions are to be found in the galleries of rally badges/reports and, primarily, in his commendable Memories of Yesteryear.
-I’m obliged to Francois and to Ben at lpmcc.net for allowing me to reproduce the Yesteryear series which you can reach via the main menu.
+I’m obliged to Francois and to Ben at lpmcc.net for allowing me to reproduce the Yesteryear series which you can enjoy via the main menu.
 I update this gallery regularly so you might care to take a regular look-see.
 If you happen to have information on any of these pics for use as captions, or indeed pics you’d like to see included get in touch via motorcycletimeline@gmail.com.

 This tidy in-line four appears here, rather than in the timeline proper, because I knew nothing about it until Czech enthusiast (and fellow Ixion afficianado) Josef identifyied it as a Laurin & Klement.
 Josef reports that the firm had been making motor cycles since 1898 under the Slavia banner.
 He adds that this was the company’s second four so I did a little digging and t’other L&K four appears below.
 Mnohokrát děkuji, Josef, jezděte bezpečně.